Æthelwig: Writing about Æthelwig

 A near-contemporary account of Æthelwig's life, or Vita, is included in the Chronicon Abbatiae de Evesham, the monastic chronicle for Evesham Abbey.
 This was a 13th-century work by Thomas of Marlborough, which was written to bolster Evesham's case for exemption from the jurisdiction of the Bishops of Worcester, in whose diocese Evensham was.
-In order to do this, Thomas incorporated earlier works dealing with Evesham's history, including the work on Æthelwig.
+To do this, Thomas incorporated earlier works dealing with Evesham's history, including the work on Æthelwig.
 However, because of Thomas' purpose in composing the Chronicon, he probably altered some of the texts he included, and it appears that the life of Æthelwig was first incorporated into a complete history of the abbey and then that composit work was adapted by Thomas into his Chronicon.
 The main evidence for this is internal stylistic evidence, where the Æthelwig material is stylistically uniform with other material dating to prior to 1077, with information after 1077 forming a separate writing style.

 The historian R. R. Darlington argued that the Vita was written right after Æthelwig's death, but another historian, David Knowles, wrote that it probably was written about 1110, possibly by the prior of Evesham, Dominic.
 Antonia Gransden, another historian, agrees with Darlington, and finds it more likely to have been written shortly after Æthelwig's death.
 The work itself is not a hagiography, in that it doesn't attribute any miracles to Æthelwig, and instead is a mix of charters and narratives.
 Nor does it give any details on Æthelwig's early life or his selection as abbot.
 A large portion of the work is a detailed list of lands acquired by Æthelwig for the abbey, and concludes with a short description of the abbot's death.